CryptoBarna/CryptoBarna/roadmap.md

 00000000000000000001da408c9fca7fa9b71df6337ddafa57ad3ce3c4f9a98c

 **ROADMAP**
-- Review/Check for deadlinks and broken URLs
+- Review/Check for deadlinks and broken URLs **[DONE]**
--
+- Review HTML code for eerrors in English with WC3 code checker **[DONE]**
+- Review HTML code for errors in Castellano with WC3 code checker
+- Review HTML code for errors in Castalan with WC3 code checker
+- Review HTML code for errors in Landing page with WC3 code checker

 **WISHLIST**
 - Explore Static Site generators (Jekyll) and test import